kchock/tendersproutcoaching.io/about/index.md

 I also am a storyteller and project manager specializing in sustainability in wellness.
 I love to complicate recipes and make things with my hands.
 I work with my best friend on an online food mag, [Closed Loop Cooking](https://closedloopcooking.com/), that aims to make a low-impact lifestyle accessible to any one who eats.

-If you'd like to set up your own blog, head on over to [https://ghost.org](https://ghost.org) and sign up.